-If you have gaps in your working history, you may need to hide that wisely.
-There is nothing wrong in having gaps and that can be for many legitimate reasons: illness, unemployment crisis, death in family etc… People are subjective and may not be willing to understand these things or think assume you are hiding something.
-For all those reasons, follow the recommendations below to smartly cover these gaps without lying:
+If you have gaps in your work history, you may need to hide that wisely.
+There is nothing wrong in having gaps and that can be for many legitimate reasons: illness, unemployment crisis, death in family etc.

 >> April 2006 - January 2007 Job One